-The Harrisburg housing market is bolstered by the large government employers in the area.
+The Harrisburg housing market is bolstered by large government employers in the area.
 The state itself employs around twenty thousand people.
 The federal government employs nearly as many.
 Because Harrisburg is the center of the large metro area, it is home to the largest medical centers in the region as well as resorts and hotels.
 Hershey is based here.
-There are a number of manufacturers located in the area, as well.
+There are several manufacturers located in the area, as well.

 Harrisburg Property Prices

 The median home price in the Harrisburg housing market is around 180,000 dollars.
 The average home has a price of nearly 90 dollars per square foot.
 In the broader Harrisburg-Carlisle metro area, the average price per square foot is around 130 dollars.
 Real estate in downtown Harrisburg is much cheaper than the suburbs.
 The Harrisburg PA real estate market is rapidly appreciating.
 Homes that cost 170,000 dollars in 2015 cost roughly 190,000 dollars now.
 Furthermore, the housing market truly spans a wide spectrum.

 There are five thousand dollar trailer homes, fifty thousand dollars World War 2 era apartments turned into condos, and three million dollar lakefront mansions.
 More importantly, there is a dearth of affordable homes in the 100,000 to 350,000 dollar price range.
 That is causing properties in the lower to middle price range in the Harrisburg housing market to appreciate even faster than the rest of the Harrisburg PA real estate market.
 And there isn’t much construction.
 That’s resulted in homes selling in forty days that took two months to sell in 2017.